Financial jargon checker

 Used by your employer or pension provider to calculate the amount of tax to deduct from your salary or pension.
 If you have the wrong tax code, you could end up paying too much or too little in tax.

 The figure you get if you transfer your pension from one company scheme to another, or to a personal pension.
 By law, this must be fair to you.

 A loan that isn’t secured against your home or other asset you own.
 You agree to pay back the loan within a set period.
 The lender is taking a bigger risk than with a secured loan, so interest rates tend to be higher.

 A feature on a personal pension plan or life insurance plan that guarantees your contributions will be paid for a period of time, usually by the insurer, if you are ill or lose your job.
-It costs a little extra but is worth it.
+It usually costs extra.